quajak/TokiPona/README.md

 # Kama Sona Pona

-A vue website with a flask backend to learn and practise Toki Pona.
+A website to practise Toki Pona vocabulary written using vue 3 and flask.